softworkz/emby-wiki/Sync.md

 https://github.com/MediaBrowser/MediaBrowser/blob/master/MediaBrowser.Model/Dlna/Profiles/DefaultProfile.cs

-For brevity, all of the Dlna-specific properties such as ProtocolInfo, Manufacturer/Model, etc. can be omitted.
+For brevity, all Dlna-specific properties such as ProtocolInfo, Manufacturer/Model, etc. can be omitted.